Carkham/m5_blog/blog.md

 As you can see, in the result metric above, the model has `RMSSE = 1.00`.
 This means that, on average, the error between the prediction and the actual data is around `1.00` time the average variation of the timeseries.
-This is also seen in the result graph above: the prediction intervals are about the same scale as how much the data varies through time.
-This shows that the model is working; the deepAR model running in python also has the similar metric of `RMSSE = 1.00`.
-Other kaggle [learderboard models](https://www.kaggle.com/competitions/m5-forecasting-accuracy/leaderboard) can reach `RMSSE = 0.5`.
+This is also seen in the result graph above: the predicted intervals are about the same as the data variation over time.
+If the predicted interval were smaller, then the prediction would be more accurate, like the plot with the airpassenger data in the second next section.
+In the Kaggle contest [learderboard](https://www.kaggle.com/competitions/m5-forecasting-accuracy/leaderboard), the best model can reach `RSSSM=0.5`.

 Click [here](https://github.com/deepjavalibrary/djl/blob/master/examples/src/main/java/ai/djl/examples/inference/timeseries/M5ForecastingDeepAR.java) to see the **source code** of the inference feature.